How We Discovered the Best Meal Delivery Service

 Unless you've been living under a rock, you know that the meal delivery service industry is booming.
 Several companies are currently competing for your business by way of free starter weeks, half-off deals, and "please come back from the other company" promotional e-mails.

 I, for one, am totally cool with this.
-I imagine the market will eventually wind down and only a couple big dogs will survive.
+I imagine the meal delivery kit market will eventually wind down and only a couple big dogs will survive.
 But for now, bring on the competition!

-Because of all these competitive sign-up deals, Joe and I tried pretty much all the meal delivery services currently on the market and have finally settled on our favorite.
+Because of all these competitive meal kit sign-up deals, Joe and I tried pretty much all the best meal delivery services currently on the market and have finally settled on our favorite.

-But before I tell you which one we fancy the most, let's start from the beginning.
+But before I tell you which meal delivery kit we think is the best, let's start from the beginning.

 Let's talk about the Dinner Rut for a second.

 Joe and I like cooking healthy dinners at home most nights of the week and we're also both really fucking busy.
 Because of this, we had gotten to a place of eating the same meals over and over, and texting each other on an almost daily basis, going: